stefano-ortona/rudik/README.md

 - after loading the triples, access the Sparql endpoint at http://localhost:8890/sparql
 - update the configuration file with the new Sparql endpoint and run your test cases

-# Detailed instruction to install Virtuoso with DBpedia files:
+# Install Virtuoso with DBpedia files

 The following steps may prompt for a sudo password and may need to be written in a virtuoso SQL client terminal.